Welcome to today's edition of the Rush 24-7 podcast.

 So what happens then?

-On this one, I find myself in complete agreement with many of the president's own parties.
+On this one, I find myself in complete agreement with many of the president's own party.

-He went on to say they don't want to let them out of Gitmo.
+He went on to say how they don't want a lot of mountain gitmo.

-They don't want to, they don't want to transfer them here to the United States.
+They don't want to transfer him here to the United States.

-It was just it was just wonderful to hear the Vice President today.
+It was just wonderful to hear the vice president today.

-And a lot of people I've checked my email or say, where was this during the Bush administration?
+And a lot of people, I've checked my email, they're saying, where was this during the Bush administration?

 Why didn't they speak up and say this kind of thing when they were in the midst of these personal attacks and assaults?